 Platforms and ease of use: It supports multiple platforms like Mac, PC, Linux as well as mobiles.
 A centralized console allows you to manage backups.
 This helps you view the account activities of all your connected computers.
 Moreover, you’ll be able to change settings across all of your devices from this dashboard.

 Storage and backup frequency: All free account holders get 5 GB in the Basic Plan.
 That increases to 2 TB when you upgrade to the Personal Plan.
-Backups are continuous, but you can also schedule backups.
+Backups are continuous, but you can also schedule online backups.

 What does backup include? iDrive backs up the entire drive including OS, settings, apps, files/folders, with content and structure intact.
 You can exclude selected files.

 Pricing: Besides a Basic Free Plan, iDrive offers Personal and Business.
-Plans start at $52.12 / year for 2 TB of storage, but what’s attractive is that it can be used by all your web-enabled devices.
+Plans start at $52.12 / year for 2 TB of cloud storage, but what’s attractive is that it can be used by all your web-enabled devices.
 Moreover, older versions of your files do not count towards storage.

 How secure is your backup? iDrive encrypts all your files in transit as well as in storage.
 Account holders also get a personal encryption key.